 - explain communication events from multiple perspectives;

-- understand the multicultural character of communication in contemporary society;
+- explain the multicultural character of communication in contemporary society;

 - articulate a broad knowledge of communication theory and research;